pontem-network/sp-docs/move_vm/stdlib.md

 }
 ```

-Let's say you are ready to create VASP account and use Diem functions:
+If you are ready to create a VASP account and use Diem functions:

 ```rust
 script {